eilbecklab/phenotipsbot/README.md

     * The password to use to access the PhenoTips site.
     * The script will prompt for this value if it is not provided on the command line.
-* `<user-to-summarize>`
+* `--of-user`
-    * The username of the user that is being investigated.
+    * The username of the user to stat.
-    * The script will prompt for this value if it is not provided on the command line.
+* `--of-study`
+    * The study to stat.

+`--of-user` and `--of-study` may be given multiple times to expand the search to multiple users or multiple studies.
+If both are used at least once, the search is restricted to patients both owned by one of the users and in one of the studies.

 #### Example
 To get statistics for a user:

 ```
-$ ./user-stats.py
+$ ./stats.py --of-user NapoleanDynamite
 Input the URL (blank for http://localhost:8080):
 Input your username (blank for Admin):
 Input your password (blank for admin):
-Input the user to see stats for (blank for all users): NapoleanDynamite
 Looking through 1012 patient records...

 Owned patients: 52